 The Delaware Valley Section of the ASGS sponsors a Junior Member’s attendance at the National Symposium.
 Junior Members from the Delaware Valley section place their names in a box for each section meeting attended.
 At the end of the year, a candidate is picked from the names in the box.

 The Exhibitors of the ASGS sponsor a Junior Member’s attendance at the National Symposium.
 The qualifications for this award involve submitting a resume, being a scientific glass student or Junior member working in the field and must be an actively contributing member of ASGS.
+(Starting in 2019 this award is presented every other year.)

 Karl H. Walther